HermesMarc/hermesmarc.github.io/_posts/2024-06-11-computing-bezout-coefficients.md

 \end{align*}
 $$

-We stop once we reach a remainder of $$0$$, knowing that the gcd is given by the last non-zero remainder, in this case therefore $$\mathsf{gcd}(28, 23) = 1$$.
+We stop once we reach a remainder of $$0$$, knowing that the gcd is given by the last non-zero remainder.
+In this case we therefore $$\mathsf{gcd}(28, 23) = 1$$.
-In order to get the Bézout coefficients we take all except the last equation, and rewrite them such that the remainders end up isolated on one side:
+In order to get the Bézout coefficients we take all except the last equation, and rewrite them in such a way that the remainders end up isolated on one side:

 $$
 \begin{align*}